 How to Grow Shishito Peppers at Home

 Transplanting– If using transplants or plants, be sure they are hardened off before planting them outdoors in the garden after the last frost.
+This is especially true if you are purchasing seedlings from a garden center where they have been kept indoors such as a greenhouse.
 (Not sure how to harden off plants?
 Check out my guide!)

 Watering– Water shishito pepper plants at least once a week during dry periods.
 They are pretty hardy little plants, only growing up to 2 feet, so they can go a little longer in particularly dry weather.

-Fertilizing– Use a good quality fertilizer for shishito pepper plants that is high in nitrogen and low in phosphorus (the first number of the NPK ratio on the package).
+Fertilizing– Use a good quality organic fertilizer for shishito pepper plants that is high in nitrogen and low in phosphorus (the first number of the N-P-K ratio on the package).
 Check out these recommended fertilizers that are higher in nitrogen:

 Pruning Shishitos– As with many pepper plants, shishito plants can be pruned for better fruit production.
-This involves removing leaves from the lower part of the plant, as well as pinching off the first few blooms.
+This involves removing leaves from the lower part of the plant (the bottom 6 inches), as well as pinching off the first few blooms.
 I know it’s painful sometimes to pinch off those blooms, but it will definitely be worth it!

 Mulching– The shishito pepper plant loves to live in soil that contains lots of organic matter.
 For this reason, mulching the shishitos with compost is a great idea and will help them thrive during their growing season (spring through fall).
 Mulch can also be any type of material such as straw or even grass clippings.
 (Not sure how to compost?
 Learn how to start composting here.)